 You know how that cheap furniture has cardboard backings that you tack on with those little nails to keep is “squared up”?
 I decided my tower needed a little strength in the back.

-I used a piece of luan to sturdy it, and keep it squared.
+In other words, I used a piece of thin plywood to sturdy it, and keep it squared.

-I used ScotchBlue painter’s tape to hold my plastic.
+Painter’s tape was used to hold plastic in place.
 I didn’t want to paint the drawers, because I wanted them to slide in and out easily, and they were still in pretty good shape.

 After a coat of primer I saw that I still needed to do some patching.
 I used spackling for this.

 Sanded and another coat of primer.
-Looks better, but not as good as I would like, hence the nickname “tower of terror”. (in hindsight, I wish I had put luan or bead board on each side)
+Looks better, but not as good as I would like, hence the nickname “tower of terror”. (in hindsight, I wish I had put luan or bead board on each side of the repurposed desk chest)

 After the first coat of black paint.